2sic/app-files/README.md

   * Added `Description` field to simple file list
   * Ensured that metadata of demo-item can't be edited, but shows an info
   * add note to is-demo-toolbar to show what's going on
+* v01.03 2023-06
+  * Converted to typed / conventions of v16.02

+TODO: @2ro
+- see todos
+- BS3 doesn't unfold any more
+- BS4 is always unfolded
+- BS5 looks bad on subfolders
+- mobile check